arineng/rdap_bootstrap_server/README.md

 point release may occur to update the embedded files until the IANA files become populated with useful data.

+A pre-built version of is available [here](https://github.com/arinlabs/arin_rdap) for Vagrant users.

 This server is written as a Java servlet and should run in any Java Servlet 3.0 container or higher.
 It should build against Java 6 or higher.